Alberta IPTP Information

 • Blood glucose test strips: up to 700 strips per 100 days

-• Blood ketone test meter: up to 1 every 2 years
+• Blood ketone test meter: 1 every 2 years (provide this clarification letter to pharmacist)

 • Lancets: up to 700 units per 100 days